 In addition, SMEs need to correct any inaccuracies in their credit reports.
 One of the quickest and simplest ways to improve creditworthiness is to review credit reports meticulously and correct any erroneous or outdated information.
 If you spot incorrect information, SMEs can initiate a dispute and potentially have it corrected or removed within 30 days.

 Have Sufficient Capacity

 Often, the capacity to repay a loan is critical to financial institutions.
 The capacity for a business is calculated based on the borrower’s, in this case, SMEs, ability to generate cash flow in order to service the interest and principal on the loan.
 By having a strong cash flow, it demonstrates an SME’s capacity to repay debt and mitigates the probability of default.
-Thus, this will improve the creditworthiness of an SME and a business.
+Thus, this will improve the creditworthiness and credit score of an SME and a business.

 Diversify Business Operations

 As the old saying goes: “Don’t put all your eggs in one basket”.
 This is especially important for small businesses these days.
 As the digital age shorten product life cycles and hasten the rate of change of consumer preferences, small businesses have to think out of the box and diversify to stay relevant.
 A diversified business can indicate a stable business model and hence improve your company’s creditworthiness.
 One way of diversifying could be to offer integrated solutions for your consumers so as to meet their further needs.

 Having sound KYC procedures are not only important for big firms, but also for SMEs as well.
 Clients and customers are, after all, the main source of income and revenue for the business.
 It is thus imperative to take measures to monitor customers’ accounts and business performance on an ongoing basis.
 In addition, SMEs have to set out very clear payment terms and conditions for their customers so that their cash flow can be healthy as well.
 As such, having sound KYC procedures indicates stability of the business, which will improve creditworthiness for your business too.